Master Services Terms & Conditions

 3.3 Details of the Services will be as set out in the Services Schedule to the relevant Insertion Order.

-3.4 In the event that the Live Date is not confirmed at the Execution Date, Found will subsequently provide a Live Date to the Client.
+3.4 In the event that Found is required to perform Implementation Services, the Live Date may be estimated at the Execution Date.
+Found will provide a Live Date to the Client at the earliest possible occasion during the provision of the Implementation Services.

 3.5 Found will use reasonable care and skill to perform the Services.